Rye weekend break in East Sussex October 2005 - page 1

 |

-walking towards Rye's Camber Castle across land that 1000 years ago was
+towards Rye's Camber Castle across land that 1000 years ago was under

-under the sea.
-The good thing is it's all flat for the 1½ mile walk
+was it was all flat for the 1½ mile walk from Rye town.

 |